dzeke/ColoradoRiverCollaborate/LakeMeadWaterBankDivideInflow/ModelGuide/ModelGuide-LakeMeadWaterBank.md

     is *no* Upper Basin consumptive use.

-2.  **An extreme low Lake Powell release** needed to stabilize Lake Powell plus **gains along Grand Canyon**. is hneeded Lake Powell releases Although the natural flow values from represent the inflow to Lee’s Ferry, they can also be used to represent inflow value to Lake Mead during arid years.
+2.  **An extreme low Lake Powell release** needed to stabilize Lake Powell plus **gains along Grand Canyon**.

 The magnitude of extreme low natural inflow to Lake Powell has been determined by using 21 ensembles on the worksheet *HydrologicScenarios* (Salehabadi et al., 2024).
+Each ensemble typically had 100 traces.
 Using code written in Python, the three consecutive smallest values in each ensemble and each trace were found.
 This was done by iterating through all traces in all ensembles and calculating the average of three consecutive values for each cell.
 Using the smallest average, the position of the beginning value of the consecutive three was found.

 For reference, historical Lake Mead inflows since 1990 varied from 8 to 16 million acre-feet per year (Figure 3) with the preponderance of inflows between 9 and 10 maf per year (corresponding to a Lake Powell release between 8.23 and 9 maf per year; Figure 4).
+Additionally note that gains along Grand Canyon over the same period were 600,000 to 1 million acre-feet per year (Rosenberg, 2022;
+Wang and Schmidt, 2020; Figure 5).

 ![A graph showing a line Description automatically generated](media/8ba39f9c30237f80872d9c7682e6cb3b.png)